 One good aspect of the growing number of bond exchange-traded funds (ETFs) is that there are now portfolios covering needs that investors never even knew they had.
 The downside is that some of the strategies in these ETFs can be very hard to figure out.
 One type of these complex ETFs that came on the scene in 2013 is the hedged high-yield bond ETFs.

-Hedged High Yield Bond ETFs: The Basics
+Hedged High-Yield Bond ETFs: The Basics

-Credit risk is the risk of defaults (and changes in conditions that could affect the default rate, such as economic growth or corporate earnings), whereas interest-rate risk is that change in Treasury yields will affect performance.
-These funds largely eliminate the latter risk, providing “pure” exposure to credit risk.
+This approach allows the funds to confine the two types of risk in high-yield bonds: credit risk and interest-rate risk.
+Credit risk is the risk of defaults and changes in conditions that could affect the default rate, such as economic growth or corporate earnings.
+Interest-rate risk is that change in Treasury yields will affect performance.
+These funds get rid of most of the latter risk, which provides “pure” exposure to credit risk.

 - WisdomTree BofA Merrill Lynch High Yield Bond Zero Duration Fund (HYZD) Expense ratio: 0.43%

 - First Trust High Yield Long/Short ETF (HYLS), 0.95%

 - ProShares High Yield-Interest Rate Hedged ETF (HYHG), 0.51%

 - iShares Interest Rate Hedged High Yield Bond ETF (HYGH), 0.52%

 Pros and Cons of Hedged High-Yield Bond ETFs

 The main advantage of hedged high-yield bonds funds is that they can reduce the impact of rising bond yields.
 This can allow you to earn good yields without having to worry about the likelihood that Treasury yields will rise.
 At the very least, this should dampen risk compared to a traditional high-yield bond fund.
 In a best-case scenario, it may lead to a modest performance advantage.